lsd-so/internetdata/README.md

 Shown below are the necessary pieces for getting started after [installing](#installation).
 The guide also assumes you've created an [API key](https://lsd.so/docs/database/connect/authenticating).

+**Note:** You must use either the API key provided to the [local browser](https://lsd.so/bicycle) after logging in or create one on your profile after you've logged into the browser.
+This is so we're able to correlate the correct browser to be facilitating instructions on.

 ### Hacker News

 Go [here](https://github.com/lsd-so/internetdata/tree/main/examples/hn) for the full code example.